Annual Report to Parliament on the Administration of the Privacy Act 2015-2016

 No requests for correction of personal information were received during the period covered by this report.

-If any such requests had been received, the ATIP Coordinator would have informed the manager of the Information Management Sector and the director responsible for this information.
+If any such requests had been received, the ATIP Coordinator would have informed the Chief Information Officer and the director responsible for this information.

 The Canadian Space Agency did not receive any complaints during the fiscal year.
 Furthermore, there were no unresolved complaints during the period covered by this report.